 Although MinterEllison has risk and governance policies that must be adhered to, sometimes limiting its use of cloud, it uses cloud storage whenever it makes business sense.

 “The primary business requirement is that the data must remain within Australia,” says MacGregor.
-“Even with this limitation, we can still utilise major cloud players like Amazon Web Services and Microsoft Azure, given that they now have instances in Australia.”
+“Even with this limitation, we can still utilise major cloud players such as Amazon Web Services and Microsoft Azure, given that they now have instances in Australia.”

 Extreme elasticity and on-demand storage